qwiglydee/otree-experiments/LIVE_API.md

 - `error`: if present, indicates the input is wrong (a player fail)
   - `code`: a string code of an error to use in program code
   - `message`: a human readable string to display
+- `final`: indicates no more responses on the trial allowed

 ### Sending game updates